 In Colorado, family courts may grant grandparents visitation rights and custody to their grandchildren, if it’s in the best interests of the child(ren) to do so.
-If you are seeking legal counsel and assistance with exercising your grandparents’ rights, contact The Burnham Law Firm for a case evaluation.
+If you are seeking legal counsel and assistance with exercising your grandparents’ rights, contact Burnham Law for a case evaluation.

 Parenting time and decision-making issues are not limited to parents.
 Maternal and paternal grandparents often get involved in custody cases either through supporting the child’s parent, being the grandchild’s caretaker or as actual parties in the case.

 Colorado law acknowledges rights to grandparents in certain situations, while the United States Supreme Court in Troxel v.
 Granville, 530 U.S. 57 (2000), limited grandparent visitation orders by holding that parents’ due process rights impose a “special weight,” a burden on the grandparent to overcome parental wishes when the court has before it a grandparent visitation petition.

 In Troxel v.
 Granville the Supreme Court found that parents have certain fundamental rights in the raising of their children.
 Thus, the importance of decision-making responsibilities, and Colorado must have a compelling reason for imposing upon those rights.In certain situations, there are compelling reasons and grandparents have standing to be heard